robtweed/qewd-hit-platform/docs/installation/oidc-provider.md

 Assuming you cloned the repository into your home directory, you need to edit the file:

         ~/qewd-hit-platform/oidc-provider/configuration/data.json

+This was created during the earlier installation/configuration step above.

 You'll see that this file defines a user named Rob Tweed for a number of applications (or Clients in OIDC parlance):